 - Heart health

-THC Cannabis oil and CBD have similarities but some important differences for users.
+Cannabis oil and CBD have similarities but some important differences for users.
 Both are cannabinoids that can be found in all cannabis plants including hemp and marijuana.
-Cannabinoids are the substances secreted by the flowers of the cannabis plant and contain natural medicinal properties, offering relief from conditions including anxiety, pain, nausea, and inflammation.
+Cannabinoids are the substances secreted by the flowers of the cannabis plant material and contain natural medicinal properties, offering relief from conditions including anxiety, pain, nausea, and inflammation.

 For instance, some people, that take a low to moderate dosage of CBD, report a sense of calm and peace; others report increased anxiety levels and unpleasant sensations.
 The intensity of these symptoms will largely depend on an individual’s body composition.
-In addition, when comparing CBD vs. marijuana, it’s crucial to understand marijuana strains feature different levels of oil concentration which determines the intensity of effects a user feels upon consumption.
+In addition, when comparing CBD products vs. marijuana, it’s crucial to understand marijuana strains feature different levels of oil concentration which determines the intensity of effects a user feels upon consumption.
 Some strains are recommended to produce less profound symptoms and reactions.

-THC – whether smoked, ingested, or administered as oil – can result in positive and negative outcomes for the user.
+Cannabis – whether smoked, ingested, or administered as oil – can result in positive and negative outcomes for the user.
 For you to experience maximum medicinal effects as a natural option, it’s recommended to research each strain and look into their cannabinoid profile.

 As with any substance, there can be side effects (even with water).
 You should consult with your doctor before you buy CBD oil or taking any new dietary supplements.
 CBD is probably the best-known cannabinoid in the cannabis plant.
 The medical community has also published dozens of studies measuring the effectiveness of CBD and potential side effects.
 There are only a few known side effects of CBD, and most of them are minor.
 Some of the known side effects are:

+This is one of the biggest questions out there right now.
 YES, IT IS!
 Over the past decade and especially in recent years the medical field has invested a lot of time and resources into the study of CBD oil with some astounding results being discovered.
 Though it must be stated there is still much to uncover about the safety and efficacy of CBD products.
 But recent results from several studies from well respected medical institutions are suggesting CBD may help improve the quality of life for many people by providing a safe, powerful and natural treatment for many different health conditions.